 The Company is registered under the Companies Act 1993 and is an FMC reporting entity under Part 7 of the Financial Markets Conduct Act 2013.
 The Company is also listed on the New Zealand Stock Exchange (NZX) and the Australian Stock Exchange (ASX).
 The consolidated financial statements have been prepared in accordance with the requirements of Part 7 of the Financial Markets Conduct Act 2013.
 These consolidated financial statements for the year ended 31 March 2016 have been prepared in accordance with New Zealand Generally Accepted Accounting Practice (NZ GAAP).
-They comply with New Zealand equivalents to International Financial Reporting Standards (NZ IFRS), other New Zealand accounting standards and authoritative notices that are applicable to entities that apply NZ IFRS.
+They comply with New Zealand accounting standards and authoritative notices that are applicable to entities that apply NZ IFRS.
 The consolidated financial statements also comply with International Financial Reporting Standards (IFRS).
 The Group is a for-profit entity for the purposes of complying with NZ GAAP.